Philo-M/exam42zip/README.md

 - Task 10
   - count_islands

-But you can also add new tasks and improve solution.
+But you can also add new tasks and improve solutions.
 Have fun!